kusumita29/Learning-FastAPI/README.md

 # Learning-FastAPI
-uploaded all my learning progress for fastAPI
+Uploaded all my learning progress for fastAPI.